19 Types of Trusses We Trust to Hold Up Our Roofs

 This is all material science and civil engineering built into trusses.
 The goal is to distribute load and reduce forces like torsion, tension, compression, shearing, and bending.

 19 Types of Trusses

 It is very important to select the right kind of roof truss that will suit both your project, as well as your budget.
+These parts of a roof frame not only matter for structural integrity but for attics or storage space, heat dissipation, and more.
 Read on to get a complete lowdown on the different kinds of roof trusses and their applications.

 King Post Truss

 The king post truss is usually made of wood; however, sometimes it is also made of a combination of wood and steel.

 King post roof truss types are usually used for short spans, which makes it ideal for smaller houses, porches, garages, outbuildings, etc. Several old buildings also feature visible king post trusses.